JoinDevathon/camdenorrb-2016/README.md

 ## Reminders

-Finish by November 6th at 8AM Central Time.
+Finish by November 6th at 8AM Central Time (Today...
+Guess I won't be participating :c).
 You can find this time in your local timezone here: https://encrypted.google.com/search?hl=en&q=8%20am%20central%20time

 ## Rules